 The Company anticipates revenue of approximately \$42 million for the fiscal year ending September 30, 2023 ("FY 2023"), more than double the revenue total of \$19.8 million in FY 2022.
-The revenue is anticipated to be generated from two primary sources: direct sales and sales through the Company's OEM partner dealer network.
+The revenue is anticipated to be generated primarily from sales of material handling battery systems.

 The revenue forecast takes into consideration the Company's existing purchase order backlog, anticipated pipeline from existing customers and additional demand from its OEM Strategic Supply Agreement, which includes an exclusivity provision, pursuant to which the OEM must make annual purchases in the minimum amount of \$15 million in order to maintain exclusivity.
 This annual period commences on January 1, 2023.
-While there is no assurance that the OEM will make more than \$15 million of purchases in 2023, given the sales initiatives underway with the OEM, management anticipates achieving or even possibly exceeding this minimum purchase level and has accordingly included it in the revenue forecast of \$42 million for FY 2023.
+Given the sales initiatives underway with the OEM, management anticipates exceeding this minimum purchase level and has accordingly included it in the revenue forecast of \$42 million for FY 2023.

-4. SELECTED ANNUAL FINANCIAL INFORMATION
+4. SELECTED QUARTERLY FINANCIAL INFORMATION